 A limited partnership makes it easy for friends and family to pool money for major investments, such as starting a restaurant, building an apartment complex, or acquiring an existing company.
 This means economies of scale, access to better lawyers, accountants, bank services, and more.
 Managed well, this can lead to higher returns and more wealth over time.

 One of the most famous family limited partnerships of all time was started by billionaire Warren Buffett when he was in his twenties.
 That partnership, along with a series of others, eventually culminated in Buffett Partners, Ltd., which became the vehicle through which he acquired control of his present holding company, Berkshire Hathaway, and that gave him the foundation of one of the largest fortunes in American history.
 He used it for capital management purposes, taking a cut of the money he invested for friends and family.

 Allows for Flexibility

 Forming a limited partnership means you can work with a lawyer to customize an operating agreement, which is the contract that governs how the partnership is run.
 In fact, profits and losses can be allocated any way that complies with tax laws, even if it doesn’t equal the equity ownership balances of each investor.

-For example, you could set it up so that the general partner, who manages day-to-day operations, gets paid a percentage of all dividends on top of his or her ownership stake.
+For example, you could set it up so that the general partner, who manages day-to-day operations, gets paid a percentage of all dividends on top of their ownership stake.
 That way, they have an incentive to maximize the cash flow and create more passive income, benefiting the limited partners.

 Estate Tax and Gift Tax Benefits